 A cursory look at the spec sheet may not show it, but the D780 is certainly a much-improved version of the D750 — and so it should be, considering the amount of time that has lapsed.
 But for still photographers who don’t need the advanced video or live view capabilities, the D750 remains a good workhorse camera.

 If you’re not currently a D750 owner and considering between it and the D780, we certainly recommend the latter.
-However, at the time of writing, you can pick up a, while the .
+However, at the time of writing, you can pick up a D750 for $1,500, while the D780 asks you to fork over $2,300.
 It’s a significant price difference that is worth it if you can afford it, but that extra $800 could also go to a good lens.

 Buy the D780 if you shoot both stills and video or could benefit from its better live view performance.
 Eye-detection is a game changer for portraiture, especially at wide apertures.